jgwath/aima-lua/README.txt

 Library Usage:

-You will need to add the 'modules' and 'utils' directories to your LUA_PATH environment variable.
-For example, if /bin/sh is your command shell:
+You will need to add the aima-lua directory to your LUA_PATH environment variable.
+For example, if /bin/bash is your command shell:

-	LUA_PATH+=";/path/to/aima-lua/modules;/path/to/aima-lua/utils"
+	# ... other LUA_PATH elements ...
-	export LUA_PATH
+	export LUA_PATH+=";/path/to/aima-lua/?.lua"

 In your Lua code, to use a library module, you will need to assign it to a local variable like this:

-	local agents = require "agents"
+	local agents = require "aima.agents"

-	...
+	local PC = require "aima_utils.python_compat"

+	-- Now use something from the agents module. myagent2 = agents.Random_Agent(percept_table)

-	-- now use 'agents'
+	-- now use python_compat
-	myagent2 = agents.TraceAgent(myagent1)
+	door = PC.random_choice(door_list)

 Please see docs/coding_style.txt for more information on module declarations.